tlevine/www.thomaslevine.com/content/!/socrata-genealogies/index.md

 Socrata exposes enough of the data analysis process that we can start to see what sorts of analyses different people are doing.
 We can see what sorts of datasets are interesting to people.
-And we start to infer what we can do when publishing datasets in order to facilitate their analysis.
+We may even be able to develop new guidelines for publishing datasets through analysis of what makes datasets more likely to be viewed, downloaded and filtered on Socrata.

 And now, the dataset progeny explorer: